d0n/pwclip/docs/README.rst

  * Pyperclip for they excellent Windows & OSX clipboard code
  * Yubico (cheap & solid HW-Security-Modules) & python-yubico developers
  * GNU Privacy Guard (basic kryptography) & python-gnupg developers
- * SonicLux for telling me that a final version cannot and must not be 0.3.3 :D
+ * SonicLux for telling me that a final version must not be 0.3.3 :D

 I hope that this might be somewhat of help or at least be inspiring for own ideas.
-You're alway welcome to leave me a message for requests, review or feature/bug requests: <d0n@janeiskla.de>
+You're alway welcome to leave me a message for requests, reviews or feature requests as well as bug reports: <mail@leonpelzer.de>

 {ChangeLog}